debarshee2004/parkkaro-firstDraft/README.md

 3. **Reservation and Booking:** Allow users to reserve and book parking spots in advance.
 This feature is particularly helpful during peak hours or for events, ensuring users have a guaranteed parking space.

-4. **Parking Lot Navigation:** Integrate indoor mapping within parking structures to guide users to available spots and exits through a user-friendly navigation interface.
+4. **Parking Lot Navigation:** Integrated indoor mapping within parking structures to guide users to available spots and exits through a user-friendly navigation interface.

 5. **Payment Integration:** Enable users to pay for parking through the app using various payment methods such as credit/debit cards, digital wallets, or mobile payment systems.